eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-dac.md

 	- Process this with a *NoSQL* database.
 	- Process this with a *NewSQL* database.
 + Finish assignments 1 and 2 for the data science course.
-+ Figure out how to do generic programming in *Python*?
 + Run automated regression testing, and/or regression verification, to put the experimental results of each build in the correct directory.
 		And, commit and push that build to the cloud-based research repository.